Servreagh O'Folan

-Servreagh O'Folan, Irish Brehon, fl.
-1585.
+Servreagh O'Folan (1585) was an Irish Brehon (a type of arbitrator).

-O'Folan was a member of a Brehon family resident in Conmhaícne Mara in the 16th century.
+O'Folan was a member of a Brehon family resident in Conmhaicne Mara (now Connemara) in the 16th century.
 They served as lawyers to members of the Ó Flaithbheartaigh's and other families in the region, but were also a land-owning and merchant family connected with The Tribes of Galway.

 Servreagh O'Folan is listed as a Gentleman on a number of fiant in the 1580s.

 The Composition Book of Connacht of 1585 listed him as a landowner in Moyrus in the Barony of Ballynahinch, County Galway.

 Murrough na dTuadh Ó Flaithbheartaigh, the Chieftain of the O'Flaherty Clan came to Galway City and signed an Official Fiant in 1585 with "the Chief men of his countrie".
 Servreagh O'Folan was one of the men who signed the Fiant with him.
 In a fiant dated 1590, "Sirwrehagh Folain, of Moiris, Gentleman", was given a Royal Pardon following a rebellion in Connacht.

-He appears to have also had three sons who were also brehon lawyers.
+He appears to have also had three sons who were also Brehon lawyers: